 It is the policy of the Board to provide for the prompt and equitable resolution of complaints alleging Protected Class discrimination or harassment.
+The District will investigate both formal and informal complaints of discrimination, harassment or retaliation.

 Employees are encouraged to report incidents of alleged Protected Class discrimination, harassment, or retaliation immediately.